JoeCardozo/Personal-Projects/index.md

 **Society of Automive Engineers, Mechanical Engineer** _Innovation & Teamwork_

+In my last year of college, I got to particiapte on the Society of Automotive Engineers Hybrid competition, where my team and I entered the fully electric Vehicle division.
+We spent a semester designing, budgeting, coordinating, and releasing equipment.
+The second semester we spent fabricating and testing up to the last day of the competition.
+After a long week at the Daytona racetrack for the competition, we placed the vehicle through its trial races and ended up on 5th place.

 ## Quadcopter Design and Fabrication
 **Lockheed Martin, Mechanical Engineer**
 _Innovation & Teamwork_

+On this project, my team and I entered a quadcopted competition with the mentorship of Lockheed Martin.

 # Actual Job

 ## 212 w 93rd

 ## Culture Committee Board